Allow us to help you consider your options, take action, and get your financial plan in place for the coming year.

 - Our Financial Aid counselors are available to help you explore these options at (503) 375-7006 or email@example.com.

-We accept personal checks, cashier checks and money orders for tuition and fee payments that are given in person at the Student Financial Services Office on campus or mailed to Corban University c/o Student Financial Services, 5000 Deer Park Dr. SE, Salem, OR 97317.
+We accept personal checks, cashier checks and money orders for tuition and fee payments that are given in person at the Student Accounts Office on campus or mailed to Corban University c/o Student Accounts, 5000 Deer Park Dr. SE, Salem, OR 97317.
 Make checks payable to Corban University.
 Please list the account name and student ID# in the memo line of your check.

 Electronic Check Payments (E-Checks)